 Define the future state vision of IT finance in corporate enterprises

-Significant 2023 Objectives for the CFO of IT Strategy Community include the creation of a collection of tools and best practices an aligned to the Refreshed CFO of IT Competency Model they published in 2022.
-This toolkit may be leveraged to increase maturity across each discipline.
-Our speakers will drive discussions around the CFO of IT role, and his/her core competencies: (Technology Investment Manager, Agent of Change, Voice of the Business, Technology Controller and Cost & Value Optimizer).
-This community meeting will explore ways for IT finance professionals to create more value for their companies and their teams while accelerating their own career development.
+Significant 2023 objectives for the CFO of IT Strategy Community include the creation of a collection of tools and best practices aligned to the refreshed CFO of IT Competency Model published in 2022.
+This toolkit can be leveraged to increase maturity across each discipline.
+Our speakers will drive discussions around the CFO of IT role and his/her core competencies: (Technology Investment Manager, Agent of Change, Voice of the Business, Technology Controller and Cost & Value Optimizer) This community meeting will explore ways for IT finance professionals to create more value for their companies and their teams while accelerating their own career development.

 Homework: We encourage you to read the Evolving the CFO of IT Competency model whitepaper published in Nov’22 to be able to participate in the group discussions.